HiLab-git/PyMIC/docs/source/usage.fsl.rst

 PyMIC provides two types of datasets for loading images from disk to memory: ``NiftyDataset`` and ``H5DataSet``.

-``NiftyDataset`` is designed for 2D and 3D images in common formats such as .png, .jpeg, .bmp and nii.gz. ``H5DataSet`` is used for hdf5 data that are more efficient to load.
+``NiftyDataset`` is designed for 2D and 3D images in common formats such as png, jpeg, bmp and nii.gz. ``H5DataSet`` is used for hdf5 data that are more efficient to load.

 To use ``NiftyDataset``, users need to specify the root path of the dataset and the csv file storing the image and label file names.
-Note that three .csv files are needed, and they are for training, validation and testing, respectively.
+Note that three csv files are needed, and they are for training, validation and testing, respectively.
 For example:

 .. code-block:: none